Rebirth-Project/version-comparator/README.md

 //create a semantic version comparator (https://semver.org/)
 //version to check is in this format X.Y.Z-QUALIFIER+buildmetadata VersionComparator vc = new VersionComparatorBuilder().useStrictSemanticVersionParser().build();

+//create a maven's rules version comparator (https://maven.apache.org/pom.html#version-order-specification)
+//version to check is in different formats as stated by the maven's document.
+For example: 1-1.foo-bar1baz-.1 VersionComparator vc = new VersionComparatorBuilder().useMavenRulesVersionParser().build();

 //use the version comparator
 try {